tripal/tripal_analysis_expression/README.md

 This is an extension module for the Tripal project.

 Please note this module is currently being updated for Tripal 3.
-The [Tripal 2 functional module is available for download](https://github.com/tripal/tripal_analysis_expression/releases/tag/1.0.2) but future releases will be for Tripal 3.
+The [Tripal 2 functional module is available for download](https://github.com/tripal/tripal_analysis_expression/releases/tag/1.0.2) as a legacy module, but future releases will be for Tripal 3.

 New documentation for the new data loaders and module structure is under development.